Wrongful Death Complaint

 4. PARTIES

-4.1 Plaintiff: [PLAINTIFF], an adult resident of [ADDRESS], was appointed Personal Representative in [CASE NO.] in the Probate Court of this District on [DATE].
+4.1 Plaintiff: [PLAINTIFF], an adult resident of [ADDRESS], was appointed Personal Representative in [CASE NO.] by the Superior Court for the State of Alaska, [_______] Judicial District (the unified trial court exercising probate jurisdiction under Alaska Stat. § 22.10.020(a); Alaska has no separate probate court), on [DATE].

 4.3 Defendant: [DEFENDANT], a [CORPORATION / PARTNERSHIP / INDIVIDUAL] organized under the laws of [STATE] with its principal place of business at [ADDRESS], conducted business or committed tortious acts in Alaska giving rise to personal jurisdiction.